NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Strong power from medium
     - -16 on block from -20
 - RA
+    - Damage increased from 10 to 14
     - Has defense frames and can be grabbed during airborne frames
-    - Damage increased to 14
     - Air guard frames cannot be pushed back
 - GRKnJ
     - Summons a 6A monster that hits for a small bounce
     - Tayuya teleports a bit further back
-    - Monster has intangibility up until around the hitbox appears
+    - Monster has intangibility up until around the hitbox appears damage
 And for Tayuya's doki demons:

 - 2A made strong